G-Bhuvaneswari/demosession/README.md

 # demosession
-this is a demo session
+this is a demo session for user